 The Job Creation Committee (JCC) was established by the Indiana General Assembly in 2014 to assess the efficiency and effectiveness of all professional licenses regulated by the Indiana Professional Licensing Agency (IPLA).

-The JCC will be chaired by IPLA’s Executive Director, Nicholas Rhoad, with other members of the committee being: a representative from the Office of Management and Budget, Allen Pope from the Attorney General's Office (nonvoting member), Barbara Quandt with NFIB (nonvoting member), Stefanie Krevda (consumer member), Timothy Reed (representative from licensed field), Richard Wilson (consumer member) and John Wright (representative from licensed field).
+The JCC is chaired by IPLA’s Executive Director, Nicholas Rhoad, with other members of the committee being: Chad Timmerman from the Office of Management and Budget, Allen Pope from the Attorney General's Office (nonvoting member), Barbara Quandt with NFIB (nonvoting member), Stefanie Krevda (consumer member), Timothy Reed (representative from licensed field), Richard Wilson (consumer member) and John Wright (representative from licensed field).
 The members' bios can be viewed by clicking here.

 The JCC will be issuing reports to the Governor and the Legislative Services Agency on each regulated occupation and board over the next five years.
 The report must contain the following (IC 25-1-16-8):

 (1) The number of individuals who are licensed in the regulated occupation.

 (2) A summary of the board's functions and actions.